Maestro-111/movies-search-system/README.md

-# Search and Recommendation System
+# Movie Search and Recommendation System

 ## Abstract
 This is a Django web app that allows user searching for their favorite movies.